Astra DB Serverless database limits

 In addition to the limits described elsewhere on this page, organizations on the Free plan have the following additional limits:

-To increase or remove these limits, upgrade your plan.
+To remove these limits, upgrade your plan.

 Cassandra configuration properties